marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 </details>
 <br>

-NVRAM is then overwritten with the modified directory.
-Overall, we can summarize the structure of each entry of NVRAM directory as follows:
+NVRAM is then overwritten with the dirty directory stored in memory.
+Overall, we can summarize the meaning of each of the 3 fields on a directory entry as follows:
+* Offset `+0` stores a constant of value `0x100000`, at least for PXE entry types
+* Offset `+4` stores a word containing the lenght of the entry in the 24 least significant bits and the entry id in the 8 most significant bits
+* Offset `+8` stores the offset of the entry in NVRAM

 NVRAM space look-up
 =======
 `sub_29682` implements the algorithm to find space in NVRAM for the new binary.
-The code simply iterates through all directory entries and tries to identify a start address which doesn't overlap with any existing binary.
-At every iteration through the directory, the candidate address for the new OptionROM could be located in 4 different configurations with respect at the current entry in the directory.
+The code simply iterates through all directory entries and tries to identify a start address which doesn't overlap with any existing blob.
+At every iteration through the directory, the candidate address for the new OptionROM could be located in 4 different configurations with respect at the current entry in the directory, as follows:

 The candidate address + the OptionROM size could be located at lower addresses with respect to the current entry, with no overlap.
 <p align="center">